OAODEV/hello-service/README.md

 The Operations Files
 --------------------

-The project root needs the following files in order to hook into the operations platform.
+The project root needs the following files in the project root to hook into the operations platform.

 ### Dockerfile